-“You called it dead.
+“You called it roadkill.
 Dead things don’t crawl.”

 The wooden fence across the alley had graffiti, which was unusual for Milpeg.
 Spray-painted in green was an omega symbol with a large V overlapping.

 “That’s weird,” I said.
-“Do you think a gang has moved into the area?”
+“Do you think a gang did this?”

-Tiffany ignored me, snickering.
+Tiffany snickered.
 “Figures.
 They must have led it somewhere.”

-I turned from the odd tagging.
+I turned from the tagging.
 “I’m confused.
 You said something was dead.
-I’m telling you, dead things don’t move.”
+I’m telling you, dead things do not move.”

-Scraping and a heavy thud came from around the building corner, only several yards away.
+Scraping and a heavy thud echoed from the corner, several yards away.

-Tiffany seized my arm with a vice-like grip.
+Tiffany seized my arm in a vise grip.
 “This way!”

-She yanked me around the corner and right into her friends—Dave Carnby, a heavy-set guy with an affinity for button-downs and dragon tees, Jeff Mason, a tall, tough-guy senior in his trademark tank top, and Jessie Bluefield, the shy, redhead cutie of the whole school—and my crush of six years—She always wore long-sleeved tees and open-toed shoes.
+She yanked me around the corner and right into her three friends—Dave Carnby, a heavy-set guy with an affinity for button-downs and dragon tees, Jeff Mason, a tall tank-top clad senior who cared too much about his hair, and Jessie Bluefield, the shy, redhead cutie of the whole school—my crush of six years.
+She always wore long-sleeved tees and open-toed shoes no matter the weather.

 My heart lodged in my throat.
 Jessie and I made eye contact, but I looked away.
 How could I face her?
-Not after an incident at her tenth birthday party.
+Not after her tenth birthday party.
 It was Halloween, and she dressed as a pink hedgehog.
 I’d known of her costume beforehand, so I dressed as a blue hedgehog.
-One accidental swing of a piñata stick later, she was out cold and her parents kicked me from the party.
-We hadn’t spoken since that day.
+One accidental swing at a piñata later, she was out cold and her parents kicked me from the party.
+We hadn’t spoken in six years.

-“Jessie, really?
-You meant that loser?”
+“Jessie, are you serious?
+You meant this loser?”
 Dave scoffed.
 “Don’t you stalk him?”

 “Wait, what?”
 I cocked my head.

-Jessie locked eyes with me again, but she glanced away, her pale cheeks turning rosy red.
+Jessie locked eyes with me again, but glanced away, her fair cheeks turning tomato red.

-I wanted to say more, but I saw something beneath our feet—a dark, crusty substance like coagulated blood leading to the basement window.
+I wanted to say more, but that’s when I saw it—a dark, crusty substance like coagulated blood led to the ground-level basement window.

 I turned to leave.
 “This is a sick prank.
 I’m leaving.”

 “This is serious, Zach!”
 Jessie grabbed my hand, sending tingles through my whole body.
-“You’re brave.
-Will you tell us what it is?”
+“You’re brave, right?
+You play survival horror games in the dark!”